-One of the first measures taken by the occupying forces in higher education in fulfilment of the principles of social responsibility and peace was the implementation of a ban against military research at TUB, which had participated in the research program for the development of the V2 rockets used to bombard London and Antwerp [34].
-So the first Civil Clause in Germany was born as a direct consequence of fascist and militarist history.
-This Civil Clause was reaffirmed in 1991 by the senate of TUB, out of responsibility and because of the university's role before and during the Second World War, especially in armaments research [35].
+One of the first measures taken by the occupying forces in higher education to fulfil the principles of social responsibility and peace was the implementation of a ban against military research at TUB, which had participated in the research program for the development of the V2 rockets used to bombard London and Antwerp [34].
+So the first civil clause in Germany was born as a direct consequence from fascist and militarist history.
+This civil clause was reaffirmed in 1991 by the senate of TUB, out of responsibility and because of the university's role before and during the Second World War, especially in armaments research [35].

-Ten years later, in 1956, the second Civil Clause was implemented at the newly-built nuclear research centre in Karlsruhe.
-With the luckily failed Nazi Uranprojekt to build nuclear weapons still fresh in the minds of the Allies, pressure was applied on the Adenauer administration that the research center should only follow peaceful objectives.
+Ten years later, in 1956, the second civil clause was implemented at the newly built nuclear research centre in Karlsruhe.
+With the luckily failed Nazi Uranprojekt to build nuclear weapons still fresh in the minds of the Allies, pressure was applied on the Adenauer administration so that the research center should only follow peaceful objectives.